 Along the highway, snow laden evergreen trees stand upright like an army of stationary soldiers.
 I swoon as Seattle slips away, slowly replaced by the snowy suburbs.
 As we switch from the double-lane highway to a single lane, I want to reach out my passenger window and touch the fir trees just to confirm that they’re real.

-After a two-hour drive, as the car turns onto Front Street in Leavenworth, I feel as if I’ve left the U.S. entirely and landed somewhere in Europe.
+After a 2-hour drive, as the car turns onto Front Street in Leavenworth, I feel as if I’ve left the U.S. entirely and landed somewhere in Europe.
 Nestled in a valley surrounded by Washington’s Cascade Mountains, Leavenworth is picture-postcard perfect.
 Everything along the town’s main thoroughfare—houses, apartments, shop fronts, and restaurants—looks straight out of Bavaria.